Over 45 Years of Proven Results

 Staff members are trained using the most current industry standards for long-term treatment and recovery, so no matter where you are on campus, there is always someone to lend a helping hand.
 Additionally, many of our staff have achieved long-term recovery which provides an extra level of understanding for clients.

 Beautiful, Serene Grounds

 IBH Addiction Recovery Center is located on 86-acres of serene, rolling grounds in the Portage Lakes area of Summit County.
 The beautiful open green space, walking paths, pond, picnic tables and garden pulls you into God’s creation to help relieve you of outside pressures.

 IBH Addiction Recovery Center understands that recovery is something that must be worked on every day.
 The stable environment that many enjoy while in residential treatment can easily become unwoven as a client re-enters society after treatment.
-To ensure the greatest chance at long term sobriety, all graduates of IBH are invited to participate in the IBH REACH Project for up to two years after completion of residential treatment.
+To ensure the greatest chance at long term sobriety, clients that complete treatment at IBH are invited to participate in the IBH REACH Project after discharge.
 REACH provides spiritually-based organized volunteer activities and support group meetings that foster safe friendships, reinforcement of values learned during treatment, and a strong sense of community.
 Research shows that 84% of clients that participate in REACH remain sober (IBH Outcome Measures, 2016).

 Developing a relationship with a higher power helps an individual find clarity, sense of purpose and meaning of life as they work on recovery.
 Learning to live in harmony with oneself invites a person to explore his or her identity, relationships with others, and a place in this world.
 This adventure in self-discovery offers a starting point for a person’s spiritual journey and provides a compass to guide daily living and provides a compass guide daily living and important decisions that lead to an addiction-free life.